 South Dakota Rental Agreement

-A South Dakota rental agreement is a legal contract between a landlord overseeing a rental property and a tenant who wishes to use it.
-South Dakota landlord-tenant law governs these agreements; rental terms must be within the limits allowed by law.
+A South Dakota rental agreement is a legal contract between a landlord overseeing a rental property and a tenant using the property.
+South Dakota landlord-tenant law governs and regulates these agreements.

 South Dakota Rental Agreement Types